microtrain/bootcamp/10-MySQL/03-WorkingWithMySQL.md

 SHOW DATABASES;
 ```

-Now lets use our new database.
+Now, let's use our new database.
 ```sql
 USE bootcamp;
 SHOW TABLES;